thepirat000/Audit.NET/src/Audit.WebApi/README.md

 - **FilterByRequest()**: A function of the `HttpRequest` to determine whether the request should be logged or not, by default all requests are logged.
 - **IncludeHeaders()**: Boolean (or function of the HTTP context that returns a boolean) to indicate whether to include the Http Request Headers or not.
 Default is false.
+- **IncludeResponseHeaders()**: Boolean (or function of the HTTP context that returns a boolean) to indicate whether to include the Http Response Headers or not.
+Default is false.
 - **IncludeRequestBody()**: Boolean (or function of the HTTP context that returns a boolean) to indicate whether to include or exclude the request body from the logs.
 Default is false.
 (Check the following note)
 - **IncludeResponseBody()**: Boolean (or function of the HTTP context that returns a boolean) to indicate whether to include response body or not.
 Default is false.
 - **WithEventType()**: A string (or a function of the HTTP context that returns a string) that identifies the event type.
 Can contain the following placeholders (default is "{verb} {url}"):